U.S. Army vows to fix 'broken' housing at Fort Meade in wake of Reuters report

 NEW YORK (Reuters) - The commander of one of the largest Army bases in the United States promised residents to fix a “broken” housing system in which maintenance lapses by a private landlord left military families in homes with health and safety hazards.

-The garrison commander at Maryland’s Fort Meade made the remarks in meetings with residents this month in response to a Reuters report here in December that detailed the problems, which ranged from mold and rodent infestations to flooding, crumbling roofs and ceiling collapses.
+The garrison commander at Maryland’s Fort Meade made the remarks in meetings with residents this month in response to a Reuters report in December that detailed the problems, which ranged from mold and rodent infestations to flooding, crumbling roofs and ceiling collapses.
 Many tenants accused the closely held civilian company that runs most housing at Fort Meade, Rhode Island's Corvias Group, of routinely failing to make repairs.

 “Based on the Reuters articles, we failed you.
 I failed you,” Colonel Erich C. Spragg, Meade’s garrison commander, told families at a January 11 town hall meeting.